-- Vyper is bound and also has overflow check on array accesses
+- Vyper is bound and also has an overflow check on array accesses.

-- It has signed integers and also decimal fixed-point number
+- It has signed integers and also a decimal fixed-point number.

-- Vyper programming language is upper bound for the gas consumption
+- Vyper programming language is upper bound for gas consumption.

 - Vyper has small compiler code that is easy to understand